MohammadReza-Taherii/MohammadReza-Taherii/README.md

 ## About Me

 Hello there!
-I'm MohammadReza Taheri, a frontend developer based in Tehran, Iran.
+I'm **MohammadReza Taheri**, a **frontend developer** based in Tehran, Iran.
 I am currently **29 years old** and I am passionate about crafting user-friendly and visually appealing web applications.
 My goal is to leverage cutting-edge technologies to build interactive and efficient web experiences.

 ## Languages